timstl/WP-Engine-Toolkit/README.md

 3. Run `npm link` to create commands
 4. Run `wpe` to launch toolkit

-The first time you run `wpe` you will be prompoted to create a wpeaccounts.json file, which contains your account IDs.
+The first time you run `wpe` you will be prompted to create a wpeaccounts.json file, which contains your account IDs.
 Once this file is created `wpe` will give you 3 options: setup, accounts, quit.

 ## Known Issues